 The consolidated financial statements are presented in Canadian dollars.
-The functional currency of Enthusiast Gaming Holdings Inc., Aquilini GameCo Inc., Luminosity Gaming Inc., Enthusiast Gaming Properties Inc., Enthusiast Gaming Gaming Live Inc., Enthusiast Gaming Media Inc., Enthusiast Gaming Media Holdings Inc., Enthusiast Gaming Media II Holdings Inc., Hexagon Games Corp., Enthusiast Gaming (PG) Inc., AIG eSports Canada Holdings Ltd. and AFK Media Partnership is Canadian dollars.
-The functional currency of Enthusiast Gaming Inc., Omnia Media Inc., Enthusiast Gaming Media (US) Inc., Enthusiast Gaming (TSR) Inc., Enthusiast Gaming Media III Holdings Inc., Luminosity Gaming (USA) LLC, GameCo eSports USA Inc., Tabwire LLC, GameKnot LLC, Addicting Games, Inc., TeachMe, Inc., Outplayed, Inc. and AIG eSports USA Intermediate Holdings, LLC is United States dollars.
-The functional currency of Steel Media Limited is the UK pound sterling.
+The functional currency of Enthusiast Gaming Holdings Inc., Aquilini GameCo Inc., Luminosity Gaming Inc., Enthusiast Gaming Properties Inc., Enthusiast Gaming Gaming Live Inc., Enthusiast Gaming Media Holdings Inc., Hexagon Games Corp., Enthusiast Gaming (PG) Inc., AIG eSports Canada Holdings Ltd. and AFK Media Partnership is Canadian dollars.
+The functional currency of Enthusiast Gaming (ICSR) Inc., Luminosity Gaming (USA) LLC, GameCo eSports USA Inc., Tabwire LLC, GameKnot LLC, Addicting Games, Inc., TeachMe, Inc., Outplayed, Inc. and AIG eSports USA Intermediate Holdings, LLC is United States dollars.
+The functional currency of Steel Media Limited, Fantasy Football Scout Limited and Fantasy Media Ltd. is the UK pound sterling.
 The functional currency of Vedatis SAS is Euro.

 Assets and liabilities of subsidiaries having a functional currency other than the Canadian dollar are translated at the rate of exchange at the reporting period date.
 Revenues and expenses are translated at average rates for the period, unless exchange rates fluctuated significantly during the period, in which case the exchange rates at the dates of the transaction are used.
-The resulting foreign currency translation adjustments are recognized in the accumulated other comprehensive loss included in the consolidated statements of changes in shareholders' equity.
+The resulting foreign currency translation adjustments are recognized in accumulated other comprehensive loss included in the consolidated statements of shareholders' equity.
 Foreign currency transactions are translated into the functional currency using exchange rates prevailing at the date of the transactions.
-At the end of each reporting period, foreign currency denominated monetary assets and liabilities are translated to the functional currency using the prevailing rate of exchange at the reporting period date.
+At the end of each reporting period, foreign currency denominated monetary assets and liabilities are translated to the functional currency using the reporting period date.
 Gains and losses on translation of monetary items are recognized in the consolidated statements of loss and comprehensive loss.